Homework will always be set each week on your child's Seesaw page. Please mark their work and take a picture to add to

 Please ensure your child's kit is fully labelled (including trainers) and in school every day as we like to make use of our fantastic all weather pitch (MUGA) whenever we can.
-As a general rule, PE will take place on a Wednesday.
+As a general rule, PE will take place on a Monday and Tuesday.
 Your child is welcome to bring joggers and a jumper for colder days.
 We will also use Baggard's Field wherever possible to keep fit and healthy too.
 Alongside this, we will regularly find time to look after our minds and our mental wellbeing.

 We are learning all about "Electricity'' during this term.
 We will be linking this with our DT project where the children will design and make a circuit for an everyday use.
 We will improve our enquiry skills by taking part in a range of enquiry types across the term.

 We are looking forward to creating some beautiful pieces of Stone Age art using a range of medium.
 We are very excited about showing our journey in our sketchbooks - just like real artists!

 We are going to focus on photo editing and coding.
 Our esafety lessons will also continue, focusing on safety on the Internet.

-In Blue Class, children are challenged to read 3-5 times per week - please record this in the reading record books as the children will move up a leaf if they do.
+In Blue Class, children are challenged to read at least 3 times per week - please record this in the reading record books as the children will move up a leaf if they do.
 This is also the only evidence that we have to see that the children are reading at home.